Graduate Athletic Training Admissions and Retention Requirements

 - ZOOL 2200 - Human Physiology (4)

-To determine if your courses meet prerequisite requirements, please send the catalog course description and/or the course syllabus for each course you would like to have evaluated to Valerie Herzog at firstname.lastname@example.org if it is not already on the list of accepted courses.
+To determine if your courses meet prerequisite requirements, please send the catalog course description and/or the course syllabus for each course you would like to have evaluated on the Prerequisite Worksheet to Valerie Herzog at firstname.lastname@example.org if it is not already on the list of accepted courses.
 She will respond to inform you which courses will count for which pre-requisite requirements and/or if additional information is required to make that determination.